top of page

 • Pocahontas is a fast-growing vigorous cultivar that is extremely prolific, featuring large flower cymes and berry-heads.
 Big yields in a hurry.
 However, it blooms a bit later than other genotypes, so shorter-season plantings may find that berries may not ripen.

-• Pocohontas elderberries typically grow 12 feet or taller.
+• Pocahontas elderberries typically grow 12 feet or taller.

 • Ranch